jo67893WHU/jo-mengling/content/post/See-U-again-HK/index.md

 #   - Demo
 #   - 教程
 ---
+Always hard to say goodbye.
+Tried to mark the proof that I was here.

 {{< figure src="/post/lastday-in-hkust.jpg" title="lastday in hkust.
 Even using a filter cannot hide the proof of delicious hk food brought to my figure" >}}
 {{< figure src="/post/sweet-sugar.jpg" title="sweet surpise" >}}
 {{< figure src="/post/currency.jpg" title="first time to observe HKD" >}}